-Solar power can be costly to set up; however, having solar power means the running costs of electricity could become cheaper in the long run.
-You may also be able to use any credits you get from your panels to pay the electricity bill, which could lower the amount you spend on energy in general.
+Like gas, solar power can be costly to set up; however, having solar power means the running costs of electricity could become cheaper than gas in the long run.
+You may also be able to use any credits you get from your solar panels to help pay your electricity bill, which could lower the amount you spend on energy in general.

 You can also combine solar energy with a gas or electric booster for specific appliances, mostly water heating systems, that will kick in if there isn’t enough sunshine to power the heater.

-Gas is a fossil fuel; however, burning gas to generate energy generally produces lower emissions than burning coal.4 Electricity that is sourced from green renewables like wind, hydro and solar is cleaner than both gas and coal-fired power.
+Gas is a fossil fuel; however, burning gas to generate electricity usually produces lower emissions than electricity generated from burning coal.6 Electricity sourced from green renewables like wind, hydro and solar is cleaner and more environmentally friendly than gas and coal-fired power.

 A seasonal gas rate charges different amounts for gas usage depending on the season.
-For example, as gas is typically used for heating, the price you pay during the winter months will be set at a higher amount during ‘peak season’.
-You’ll typically be charged a smaller amount in the non-winter months, or ‘off-peak season’.
+For example, as gas is typically used for heating, the price you pay during the winter months (the ‘peak season’) will be higher.
+You’ll typically be charged a lower amount in the non-winter months, or ‘off-peak season’.

-You may be charged for how much gas you use within a set period or at a fixed rate for ‘peak season’ and ‘off-peak season’.
+You may be charged for how much gas you use within a set period or at a fixed rate for peak and off-peak seasons.
 This type of gas tariff is common in Victoria.

 Do split system air conditioners use gas or electricity?